xiix0/scam/README.md

-You will be divorced within a year.
+Your motives for doing whatever good deed you may have in mind will be misinterpreted by somebody.